-Until the Beckmann and Martin cases, it was generally understood that on a business sale no contractual rights to pension benefits under an occupational pension scheme transferred from a seller to a buyer.
+Until the Beckmann and Martin cases, it was generally understood that on a business sale none of the transferring employees’ contractual rights to pension benefits under an occupational pension scheme transferred from a seller to a buyer.
 This was due to the operation of the pensions exception under TUPE, SI 2006/246, reg 10, which excludes from a TUPE transfer provisions of an occupational pension scheme which relate to:

 invalidity (ie ill-health benefits), or